Stocks: United States

 In 1989, the Arkansas town of Dermott passed a curfew law punishable by up to thirty days in jail for the offender and up to two days in the stocks for the offender's parents.
 The city almost immediately remitted the punishment because, among other things, the city did not have a set of stocks and had allocated no funds to build one.

 United Kingdom

-The British town of Thame made international headlines in 2016 when it took up a proposal to build stocks in the town.
-Introduced by Councillor David Bretherton, the stocks would be used for hire and for charitable events.
-As noted by Bretherton, "Perhaps for charity we could do something like that, get people in the stocks and have others donate money for the time they last while having their feet tickled and syrup poured between their toes for laughs.”
+The British town of Thame made international headlines in 2016 when it put forward a proposal to build stocks in the town.
+Introduced by Councillor David Bretherton, the idea was that the stocks would be used for hire and for charitable events.
+As noted by Bretherton, "Perhaps for charity we could do something like that, get people in the stocks and have others donate money for the time they last while having their feet tickled and syrup poured between their toes for laughs."
 Bretherton noted that the stocks were still legal in England.
-It is not believed that the stocks would be used for actual punishment purposes.
-Currently, further study of the topic is ongoing.
+It was not proposed that the stocks would be used for punishment purposes.
+After the announcement, further study of the topic was undertaken.